2404-Geico-Dotnet-Ryan/Project1JohannaSmith/FilteringQuestions.md

 "When are you planning to travel?
 We have trips available for spring, summer, fall, and winter.
 Please enter a season, or you could say Any."
 "That's great!
 We will be sure to find something that fits your needs!
 Now- what budget are you working with?
 We have trips availabe from 3000 - 10000.
-Please enter a budget amount, or you could say Any."
+Please enter a maximum budget amount."
 "Ok!
 We can definitely work with that.
 How many people will be traveling with you?"
 "Sounds fun- what is your departure location?"
 "Halfway done!
 Do you have a preference on the type of travel?
 We offer travel by Air, Train, or Cruise.
 Please enter a type of travel, or you could say Any."